npfernandes/ensemblify/docs/source/database.md

 | VYV | -3.135116 | -2.503945 | -0.949731 | -3.119968 | 1.407456 | 1.979130 | -3.112883 | -2.592680 | 2.573798 |

 #### Single Residue Database
 Your database must contain at least 4 columns: 3 containing the Phi, Psi and Omega angles for each residue (**in radians**)  and 1 with the string identification of the residue.
 Any additional columns will be ignored.
-Note the '2' suffix in the column names which help with compatibility between single residue and tripeptide sampling modes.
+Note the '2' suffix in the column names which helps with compatibility between single residue and tripeptide sampling modes.

 | FRAG | OMG2 | PHI2 | PSI2 |
 | :---: | :---: | :---: | :---: |